Thangwasd123/Thang_Portfolio.github.io/The_Brand_Lab_Inventory_ETL.md

 ### Languages & Frameworks
 - Python for ETL processes and data manipulation
-- SQL for database operations and complex queries
+- PostgresSQL for database operations and complex queries
 - AWS SDK (Boto3) for cloud resource management

 ### Cloud Infrastructure